-- Construction, alteration, demolition, installation, or repair work done under contract and paid in whole or in part out of public funds. - It can include preconstruction and post-construction activities related to a public works project. - For a full definition of public works refer to Labor Code section 1720.
+• Construction, alteration, demolition, installation, or repair work done under contract

+- It can include preconstruction and post-construction activities related to a public works project. - For a full definition of public works refer to Labor Code section 1720.

 Anyone working on a public works project must be paid prevailing wages as determined by DIR.
 Projects of \$30,000 or more must meet DIR's apprenticeship requirements.
 Failure to comply with public works requirements can result in civil penalties, criminal prosecution, or both.